 What students experience

-Key Stage 3 students are aware of careers stereotypes and of their own personal attributes.
-They have special assemblies, enterprise days, team building activities.
+Key Stage 3 students are introduced to careers, explore future pathways and reflect on their own personal attributes.
+They experience career possibilities through curriculum learning, assemblies, career events and team building activites.

-Key Stage 4 students have a clearer idea of possible pathways post-16 and develop their career management skills.
-They have opportunities to visit HE and careers fairs and encounters a range of with employers, as well as support with applications, interviews and planning.
+Key Stage 4 students consolidate their understanding of possible pathways post-16 and develop their career management skills.
+They have opportunities to interact with and experience FE colleges, university life, apprenticeships and employment.
+They also receive support with applications, interviews and planning.

 Sixth Form students are aspirational and well informed about future options, including HE, FE, apprenticeships and employment.
 All students leave with the ability to make decisions about destinations and future pathways.